CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 * Refresh the "project" view in the Materials Studio GUI.

-Different Materials Studio "modules" require a little bit different batch scripts to run as standalone jobs on Puhti.
+Different Materials Studio "modules" require a little bit different batch scripts to run as standalone jobs on Puhti-rhel7.
 A simple example for DMol3:

 ```bash
 #!/bin/bash